Educating the Next Generation of Biomedical Science Innovators

-The BIS-BSE program is offered by the Institute for Biomedical Sciences (IBMS) in partnership with the College of Arts and Sciences, Honors College, J.Mack Robinson College of Business, and Entrepreneurship and Innovation Institute.
+The BSE program is offered by the Institute for Biomedical Sciences (IBMS) in partnership with the College of Arts and Sciences, Honors College, J.Mack Robinson College of Business, and Entrepreneurship and Innovation Institute.